thesephist/tabloid/README.md

 - The parser doesn't know about operator precedence.
 To chain infix operators together like `3 PLUS 2 TIMES 10`, use parentheses, like `3 PLUS (2 TIMES 10)`.
 - There isn't a built-in looping construct, like a `while` loop.
 This could be viewed as a feature, but is a little annoying.
 I left it out because it was less trivial than the other features to implement.
 - There isn't very good error reporting.
 If there is an error during parsing or at runtime, the interpreter will currently report an error and what went wrong, but won't tell you where it messed up and will reveal interpreter implementation details.

-Tabloid also doesn't have comments, because...
-I honestly forgot about them when I made this and only remembered like 7 hours in, and I got lazy.
-If this bothers you for some insane reason, feel free to make a pull request...
-I guess.